 WG8 formulates standards for DME fuel devices.
-It already published three standards as of December 2019 and is currently handling WD deliberations for four standards.
+It already published three standards as of October 2022 and is currently handling WD deliberations for five standards.

 DME comes under the liquid gas category similar to LPG.
 The standard formation process references the LPG vehicle fuel device and factors in differences in physical characteristics and vehicle features.
-Additionally, Japan reflects results and knowledge from technology development for DME vehicles in the standards and has submitted a proposal for the refueling connector with a pressure equalization fuelling system.
+Additionally, Japan reflects results and knowledge from development of DME vehicle technology in the standards and has submitted a proposal for the refueling connector with a pressure equalization fuelling system that is currently in WD review.